amuzant/Crewmates/README.md

 # Crewmates - Team Project Management Platform
+This project was created for the 2024 edition of HackitAll

 Crewmates is a modern team project management platform built with Next.js, Prisma, and TypeScript.
-It helps teams track projects, manage sprints, and reward achievements through a gamified experience.
+It helps teams track projects, manage sprints, and reward achievements through a gamified experience, all while being a fun and engaging way to work together.
+Everybody wins!

-## Features
+## Here's what makes Crewmates unique:

 - 🏆 Sprint-based Project Management
 - 🎯 Project Rankings and Leaderboards